yaodongyu/TRADES/README.md

 # TRADES (**TR**adeoff-inspired **A**dversarial **DE**fense via **S**urrogate-loss minimization)

-This is the code for the paper "Theoretically Principled Trade-off between Robustness and Accuracy" by Hongyang Zhang, Yaodong Yu, Jiantao Jiao, Eric P. Xing, Laurent El Ghaoui, and Michael I. Jordan.
+This is the code for the paper "Theoretically Principled Trade-off between Robustness and Accuracy" by Hongyang Zhang (CMU), Yaodong Yu (University of Virginia), Jiantao Jiao (UC Berkeley), Eric P. Xing (CMU & Petuum Inc.), Laurent El Ghaoui (UC Berkeley), and Michael I. Jordan (UC Berkeley).

 The code is written in python and requires numpy, matplotlib, torch, torchvision and the tqdm library.